ekoka/vino/README.md

     valid_data.pop('confirm_password', None) # no no no
     user.query.insert(valid_data)

-### "In Vino Veritas"
+#### In Vino Veritas (In wine lies the truth)

 Let's show some code first and then discuss it later.

     #TODO quick example should go here

-To provide a widely simplistic overview of Vino, the typical schema is made up of 2 types of constructs: context and instructions, arranged together to guide validation.
+To give an simple and abstract overview of Vino, the typical schema is made up of 2 types of constructs: contexts and instructions, arranged together to guide validation in a sequence.

     schema = ctx(
         ctx(instruction, instruction, instruction),